Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 Full green bars indicate you’re meeting the minimum (Bliss Point) intake for those nutrients, while shorter grey bars mean you have more work to do on those nutrients.

-What are the Best Sources of Each Nutrient?
+Appendix A: The Best Sources of Each Nutrient

 We have created several resources to help Optimisers move towards the Optimal Nutrient Intakes.